RallyCommunity/query-counter/README.md

 text so that it can display a simple count of the items that match the query(s).

+If this app is on a Timebox Scoped page, then the appropriate timebox filter will be applied if the Timebox is valid for the queried model.
+If the Timebox is not valid for the selected model, then the Timebox scope will be ignored.

 ![example](images/query-counter.png "Example Display")

 To display the count for one or more queries, use the App Settings...